-Research has shown that those suffering from gum disease are more likely to developthan those without it.
-Strokes, clogged arteries, and heart disease have been found to have a possible connection with oral inflammation and infections.
+- Cardiovascular disease: The has acknowledged a link between gum disease and cardiovascular disease.
+Strokes, clogged arteries, and heart disease have been found to have a connection with oral inflammation and infections.

-Experts have discovered that diabetics have a higher risk of developing gum disease than those who don’t have diabetes.
+- Diabetes: Experts have discovered that diabetics have a higher risk of developing gum disease than those who don’t have diabetes.
 It’s also been found that gum disease may make it harder to keep diabetes under control.
-In fact, infection and inflammation in the oral cavity can have a major affect on blood sugar, which isn’t good news for a diabetic.
+In fact, infection and inflammation in the oral cavity can have a major effect on blood sugar, which can lead to problems for diabetics.

-Hormonal changes during pregnancy can cause women to experience various oral health problems.
-If left untreated, these minor issues can lead to bigger problems such as periodontal disease.
-There has also been a link found between oral health and preterm birth.
-Oral conditions like gum disease take a toll on the whole body and can cause a woman to give birth prematurely.
-If you notice any oral changes during your pregnancy, reach out to your dentist or orthodontist for help.
+- Issues during pregnancy: Hormonal changes during pregnancy cause women to experience various oral health problems.
+If left untreated, these minor issues can lead to bigger problems such as gum disease.
+Oral conditions like gum disease take a toll on the whole body and can, in some cases, cause a woman to give birth prematurely.
+If you notice any changes to your oral health during your pregnancy, reach out to an orthodontist or dentist for help.